Haseid/Guild-ilvl-note/README.md

 # Guild ilvl
 This is a addon for the game World of Warcraft that fetches the ilvl from all guild memebers in the given guild and puts it in the note of the characters.

 The ilvl-fetcher is a multi-thread java program that contacts directly with Blizzards database through the Blizzard API.
 It processes and saves the data as a *ready to go* addon LUA file (Core.lua).
-The addon will use the data to then update all guild memebers notes on character load.
+The addon will use the data to then update all guild memebers notes on your character load.